Skip to content

 Take a hard look at the Greenbrier Valley for your next exploratory weekend getaway.
 After all, with so many riding options, there’s no reason to leave home without either of your much-loved companions.

 You’ll find Lewisburg and White Sulphur Springs are just right for "home base."
-Between the two towns--only 15 minutes apart--are numerous options to rest your head, laid-back eateries for a sit-down bite to eat and informed folks with plenty of knowledge about the area.
+Between the two towns--only 15 minutes apart--there are numerous options to rest your head, laid-back eateries for a sit-down bite to eat and informed folks with plenty of knowledge about the area.

 With more than one way to enjoy a bike ride in these mountains, options run the gamut from road and recreational jaunts to mountain bike and downhill rides.